 But what about the things general liability insurance doesn't cover?

-Workers compensation insurance for landscapers can cover:
+Workers' compensation insurance for landscapers can cover the following:

 Other insurance that may be needed for your landscape business